Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Setup of JKO flow model and assumptions

-The finite Lipschitz constant of $T_{n+1}$ (and its inverse) will be explained in Section \ref{subsec:Tn-Lip}.
 When $p_n$ and $p_{n+1}$ are both in $\calP_2^r$, we have a unique invertible OT map from $p_n$ to $p_{n+1}$ by Brenier Theorem, and its (a.e.) inverse is the OT map from $p_{n+1}$ to $p_n$.
 Specifically, we define